 If you never take time to stop and give yourself the loving attention you need, it’s very likely that your hormonal balance will suffer.
 Self-care is more than a massage or manicure once in a while.
 You deserve attention every single day, in whatever form makes you feel happy and at peace.

-If your mind isn’t fully focused on whatever you’re doing in the moment, it’s far too easy to lose track of healthy choices that influence your hormonal health.
-How many times have you mindlessly eaten an entire bag of chips without even realizing it?
+If your mind isn’t fully focused on whatever you’re doing at the moment, it’s far too easy to lose track of healthy choices that influence your hormonal health.
+How many times have you mindlessly eaten an entire bag of chips?
 Had one too many drinks at a party?
 Gone a full day without a single glass of water because you were “too busy” to stop what you were doing?
 Realized it was 1 o’clock in the morning and you are still working, when you need to be up at 5 am?

 Setting up a daily mindfulness practice – even for five minutes – can help you stop and take notice of the choices you are making all day long.